pklaus/backup-wordpress-blog/README.md

       --no-meta             Don't store any meta information (such as tags) in the backup files.
       --media               Also backup media files and their metadata.
-      -d, --debug           Run in debug mode (used by the developer).
+      --debug, -d           Run in debug mode (used by the developer).
-      -e EXTENSION, --extension EXTENSION
+      --extension EXTENSION, -e EXTENSION
                             The file extension of the backed up blog post files (default is txt).